 6 TIPS TO TEACH HEALTH ASSESSMENT IN THE CLASSROOM

-About 10 years ago, Dr. Phillips received a national grant to develop a virtual lab environment on a gaming platform.
+About 13 years ago, long before Dr. Phillips began working at ATI, she received a national grant to develop a virtual lab environment on a gaming platform.
 While that concept is commonplace in today’s tech world, in 2009 and ‘10, the experience was mostly reserved for retail game consoles like PlayStation, Genesis, and Xbox.

 “I was very intrigued by the whole process of virtual worlds,” Dr. Phillips explained.
 She hired a developer and got as far as a usability study before — no surprise — she ran out of funding.